bkenan/cv_image_classification/README.md

 # Computer Vision app

-This is a repository for building  a multi-class image classification using Deep Learning.
+This is a repository for building  a multi-class image classification using Deep Learning and python scripts (with PEP8 standards).

 ## Getting Started